Fairchild Dornier 728 family: Testing phase

 During October 2000, testing of the "Iron Bird", a mechanical/hydraulic full-scale test rig of the 728, commenced.
 According to the company, this rig was intended to help the company to reduce the development and certification processes by between 150 and 200 hours; it was also envisaged the rebuilding of the iron bird to represent the larger 928 to similarly support its development.
-Similarly, Fairchild Dornier heavily invested computer simulations of the production and assembly procedures at Oberpfaffenhofen, which were intended to yield major savings in terms of both cost and manpower and costs; this effort was reportedly responsible for reducing the man-hours involved in the 728's manufacture by 60%.
+Similarly, Fairchild Dornier heavily invested in computer simulations of the production and assembly procedures at Oberpfaffenhofen, which were intended to yield major savings in terms of both cost and manpower and costs; this effort was reportedly responsible for reducing the man-hours involved in the 728's manufacture by 60%.
 Advanced manufacturing equipment was also procured for similar reasons.

 During mid-2001, Fairchild Dornier commenced construction of the first prototype, the majority of structural assemblies having been delivered by September 2001.
 During December 2001, Fairchild Dornier reportedly completed the first fuselage.
 By January 2002, the first prototype was sufficiently complete to begin taxiing on its own landing gear.
 During March 2002, the official roll out of "TAC 01" (Test Aircraft 01) - the first prototype - occurred, at which point it was presented to the public for the first time.
 That same month, TAC 03 was transported to IABG in Ottobrunn for structural testing.

 During June 2001, it was reported that leasing firm GECAS placed a firm order for 50 aircraft, as well as additional options up to 100 aircraft.
 By March 2002, a total of eight customers, among them Lufthansa Cityline, GECAS, Bavaria Leasing, CSA-Czech Airlines, Atlantic Coast Airlines, and SolAir, had reportedly placed a cumulative 125 firm orders for the type, as well as signed options for an additional 164 aircraft.
 According to Fairchild Dornier, it needed to sell 200 aircraft to reach the programme's break-even point.

 The lead aircraft of the programme was the 70-to-85 seat 728, which was referred to as the 728JET early on.
 Assembly of the aircraft was performed at Fairchild Dornier's facility in Oberpfaffenhofen, Germany.
 On 21 March 2002, the first 728 conducted its official roll-out; it was scheduled to perform its maiden flight during the summer of 2002.
 Furthermore, deliveries of the type were expected to commence during mid-2003, the launch customer being Lufthansa Cityline.
 However, only two days before the roll-out, it was announced that the programme would be set back by two months due to a shortage of available funds.
 A week later, reports emerged that the company was in talks with four potential new strategic partners, and that securing at least one was of "critical and crucial" importance.